Who wouldn’t love a stack of spiced Pumpkin Oat Pancakes piled high with yogurt and fresh fruit?

-Whisk together milk, pumpkin, eggs, maple syrup, and vanilla.
-Gradually stir in oat flour, pumpkin pie spice, baking powder, and salt.
-Mix until batter is smooth.
+Whisk milk, pumpkin, eggs, maple syrup, and vanilla extract.
+Gradually stir in oat flour.
+Stir in pumpkin pie spice, baking powder, and salt.

 Heat a large griddle or skillet on medium.
-Once hot, pour 1/4 cup of the batter on the surface.
+Pour 1/4 cup of the batter on the surface.
 Cook 3-5 minutes, or until bubbles begin to form.
 Flip and cook 2-3 minutes, or until both sides are golden brown.
-Repeat this step until all batter is used.
+Repeat until all batter is used.